rapid7/metasploit-framework/How-to-Send-an-HTTP-Request-Using-HTTPClient.md

 * **send_request_cgi()** - You use this to send a more advanced HTTP request.
 For example, if your request contains a query string (or a POST), then you should use this.
 If you wish to learn about this function, check out request_cgi(): https://github.com/rapid7/metasploit-framework/blob/master/lib/rex/proto/http/client.rb#L211

+By the way, both methods can automaitcally do the HTTP authentication if the user sets the "USERNAME" and "PASSWORD" advanced options.

 Here's a very basic example for send_request_cgi():

 	send_request_cgi({